aalaesar/manage-bind/README.md

 - in an YAML file specified in the **_yamlfile_** key.
 - _as a zone's key_

-**Note:** _First method excludes the second:_ the role will load only the records in the file is you declare it in your playbook.
+**Note:** _First method excludes the second:_ the role will load only the records in the file if you declare it in your playbook.

 > playbook.yml:
 ```